EdJaPe/full_chess/README.md

-# ASSIGNMENT 1  for Server Side Dev class
+# ASSIGNMENT 1  for SERVER SIDE DEVELOPMEMENT

+Recreating the classic game of Chess.